 There has been no Government help for the Home since 2002.
 The Friends of MRCH now provide a substantial amount of the daily running costs of the Home.

-From 2017 onwards, MRCH staff have begun delivering training workshops within Harare support centres and across 4 Districts of Zimbabwe.
+MRCH staff continue to deliver training workshops within Harare support centres and across 4 Districts of Zimbabwe.
 These teach the importance of childcare and child protection and raise awareness of the needs of vulnerable children in their local communities.
 These have resulted in an increase in people wanting to foster children during the school holidays and requests to adopt children have risen significantly.
 Awareness has also been raised of the practical needs at residential MRCH and donations in kind have also risen.
 Obviously workshops cost extra money and ideally staff would like to be able to introduce workshops to the other 4 districts they are unable to cover due to lack of funds.
 The kind of costs incurred are transport to get staff to outlying areas or for delegates to attend MRCH.
 Also meals have to be provided over the few days of training.
 This work is essential in raising awareness among people about the needs of vulnerable children within their own communities.